The effect of corporate social responsibility on earnings management and tax avoidance in Chinese listed companies

 the importance of differentiating between the SOEs and non-SOEs when studying the

-corporate behaviors of Chinese rms.
-Last, our ndings suggest that government-guided
+corporate behaviors of Chinese firms.
+Last, our findings suggest that government-guided

-CSR could be effective in reducing rmsopportunistic behavior related to earnings
+CSR could be effective in reducing firmsopportunistic behavior related to earnings

 management or tax avoidance, even though the effect is limited to SOEs.
 Overall, our

-ndings provide an insight into the effects of CSR on rmsopportunistic behaviors in the
+findings provide an insight into the effects of CSR on firmsopportunistic behaviors in the

 Chinese context and have important implications for policymakers, regulators, and capital